88-degrees/Book-of-Changes/appendix02s1.md

 ## SECTION I

-<a name="fr_190"></a>[I](#fn_190).
-Heaven, in its motion, (gives the idea of) strength.
+<a name="fr_190"></a>[I](#fn_190). [**Qián ䷀**](e4b9beqian.md) Heaven, in its motion, (gives the idea of) strength.
 The superior man, in accordance with this, nerves himself to ceaseless activity.

-1. 'The dragon lies hid in the deep;--it is not the time for active doing:'--(this appears from) the strong and undivided line's being in the lowest place.
+1. 'The dragon lies hid in the deep; -- it is not the time for active doing:' -- (this appears from) the strong and undivided line's being in the lowest place.

-2. 'The dragon appears in the field:'--the diffusion of virtuous influence has been wide.
+2. 'The dragon appears in the field:' -- the diffusion of virtuous influence has been wide.

-3. 'Active and vigilant all the day:'--(this refers to) the treading of the (proper) path over and over again.
+3. 'Active and vigilant all the day:' -- (this refers to) the treading of the (proper) path over and over again.

-4. 'He seems to be leaping up, but is still in the deep:'--if he advance, there will be no error.
+4. 'He seems to be leaping up, but is still in the deep:' -- if he advance, there will be no error.

-5. 'The dragon is on the wing in the sky:'--the great man rouses himself to his work.
+5. 'The dragon is on the wing in the sky:' -- the great man rouses himself to his work.

-6. 'The dragon exceeds the proper limits;--there will be occasion for repentance:'--a state of fulness, that is, should not be indulged in long.
+6. 'The dragon exceeds the proper limits; -- there will be occasion for repentance:' -- a state of fulness, that is, should not be indulged in long.

 7. 'The same NINE (undivided) is used' (in all the places of this hexagram), but the attribute of heaven (thereby denoted) should not (always) take the foremost place.

 ###### p.
 268

 <a name="fr_191"></a>[II](#fn_191).
-The (capacity and sustaining) power of the earth is what is denoted by [Kūn(䷁)](e59da4kun.md).
+The (capacity and sustaining) power of the earth is what is denoted by [**Kūn ䷁**](e59da4kun.md).
 The superior man, in accordance with this, with his large virtue supports (men and) things.

-1. 'He is treading on hoarfrost;--the strong ice will come (by and by):'--the cold (air) has begun to take form.
+1. 'He is treading on hoarfrost; -- the strong ice will come (by and by):' -- the cold (air) has begun to take form.
 Allow it to go on quietly according to its nature, and (the hoarfrost) will come to strong ice.

 2. The movement indicated by the second six, (divided),is 'from the straight (line) to the square.' '(Its operation), without repeated effort, in every way advantageous,' shows the brilliant result of the way of earth.

-3. 'He keeps his excellence tinder restraint, but firmly maintains it:'--at the proper time he will manifest it.
+3. 'He keeps his excellence tinder restraint, but firmly maintains it:' -- at the proper time he will manifest it.
 'He may have occasion to engage in the king's service:--great is the glory of his wisdom.

 ###### p.
 269

-4. 'A sack tied up;--there will be no error:'--this shows how, through carefulness, no injury will be received.
+4. 'A sack tied up; -- there will be no error:' -- this shows how, through carefulness, no injury will be received.

-S. 'The Yellow lower-garment;--there will be great good fortune:'--this follows from that ornamental (colour's) being in the right and central place.
+S. 'The Yellow lower-garment; -- there will be great good fortune:' -- this follows from that ornamental (colour's) being in the right and central place.

-6. 'The dragons fight in the wild:--the (onward) course (indicated by [Kūn(䷁)](e59da4kun.md)) is pursued to extremity.
+6. 'The dragons fight in the wild: -- the (onward) course (indicated by [**Kūn ䷁**](e59da4kun.md)) is pursued to extremity.

 7. '(The lines are all weak and divided, as appears from) the use of the number SIX:--but (those who are thus represented) becoming perpetually correct and firm, there will thereby be a great consummation.

 ###### p.
 270

 <a name="fr_192"></a>[III](#fn_192).
-(The trigram representing) clouds and (that representing) thunder form Kun.
+(The trigram representing) clouds and (that representing) thunder form [**Zhūn ䷂**](e5b1afzhun.md).
 The superior man, in accordance with this, (adjusts his measures of government) as in sorting the threads of the warp and woof.

 1. Although 'there is a difficulty in advancing,' the mind (of the subject of the line) is set on doing what is correct.
 While noble, he humbles himself to the mean, and grandly gains the people.

 2. The difficulty (to the subject of) the second six, (divided), arises from, its place over the undivided line below it.
 'The union and children after ten years' shows things resuming their regular course.

-3. 'One pursues the deer without the (guidance of the) forester:'--(he does so) in (his eagerness to) follow the game.
-'The superior man gives up the chase, (knowing that) if he go forward he will regret it:'--he would be reduced to extremity.
+3. 'One pursues the deer without the (guidance of the) forester:' -- (he does so) in (his eagerness to) follow the game.
+'The superior man gives up the chase, (knowing that) if he go forward he will regret it:' -- he would be reduced to extremity.

 4. 'Going forward after such a search (for a helper)' shows intelligence.

-5. 'Difficulty is experienced (by the subject of the fifth line) in bestowing his rich favours:'--the extent to which they reach will not yet be conspicuous.
+5. 'Difficulty is experienced (by the subject of the fifth line) in bestowing his rich favours:' -- the extent to which they reach will not yet be conspicuous.

-6. 'He weeps tears of blood in streams:'--how can the state (thus emblemed) continue long?
+6. 'He weeps tears of blood in streams:' -- how can the state (thus emblemed) continue long?

 ###### p.
 271

 <a name="fr_193"></a>[IV](#fn_193).
-(The trigram representing) a mountain, and beneath it that for a spring issuing forth form Măng.
+(The trigram representing) a mountain, and beneath it that for a spring issuing forth form [**Méng ䷃**](e89299meng.md).
 The superior man, in accordance with this, strives to be resolute in his conduct and nourishes his virtue.

-1. 'It will be advantageous to use punishment:'--the object being to bring under the influence of correcting law.
+1. 'It will be advantageous to use punishment:' -- the object being to bring under the influence of correcting law.

-2. 'A son able to (sustain the burden of) his family:'--as appears from the reciprocation between this strong line and the weak (fifth line).
+2. 'A son able to (sustain the burden of) his family:' -- as appears from the reciprocation between this strong line and the weak (fifth line).

-3. 'A woman (such as is here represented) should not be taken in marriage:'--her conduct is not agreeable to what is right.
+3. 'A woman (such as is here represented) should not be taken in marriage:' -- her conduct is not agreeable to what is right.

 4. 'The regret arising from ignorance bound in chains' is due to the special distance of (the subject of this line) from the solidity (shown in lines 2 and 6).